 Anderson withheld exculpatory evidence from Morton’s trial lawyers, and the audit will determine if he withheld evidence in other cases as D.A. when he served from 1986 to 2001.

 He wrote that Morton wouldn’t have been prosecuted, but a medical examiner found that Christine Morton died at 1:30 a.m., when Morton was at home.

-Both Morrison, who is cocounsel for Morton, and Nick Vilbas, executive director of the Innocence Project of Texas, also both said they’ve never heard of such a large-scale audit.
+Both Morrison, who is cocounsel for Morton, and Nick Vilbas, executive director of the Innocence Project of Texas, also said they’ve never heard of such a large-scale audit.

 “It’s a pretty big deal,” Vilbas said.

-Bradley didn’t return a telephone call seeking comment.
+Bradley did not return a call for comment.

-Current Williamson County DA Jana Duty will help identify cases that should be audited, provide files from the DA’s office and obtain law-enforcement files that might have additional material, said Morrison, co-counsel for Morton.
+Williamson County D.A.
+Jana Duty will help identify cases that should be audited, provide files from the office and obtain law-enforcement files that might have additional material, said Morrison.

-Duty didn’t return two telephone calls and an email seeking comment.
+Duty did not return calls and an email seeking comment.

 Prying Open the Past

 The Innocence Project will assist with the audit, but Morrison said the bulk of the work would go to Texas lawyers, the Innocence Project of Texas and the Texas Criminal Defense Lawyers Association (TCDLA).
-First, the organizations must choose people for an audit committee.
+The organizations must first choose members of the audit committee.

 Morrison said Laurin and Williamson County solo Patricia Cummings are on the team.
-In mid-December, TCDLA will appoint someone too, said its president, Bobby Mims.
+In mid-December, TCDLA also will appoint someone, said its president, Bobby Mims.